cirosantilli/x86-assembly-cheat/readme.md

     {
         no stdlibs

-        very system dependant and thus importable
+        os/processor dependant and thus importable

+        other things are much more likelly to speed up your code if that's what you want namely:

+        #better algorithms

+        #better cache usage

+        and only then, using assembly is likely to speed thing up.
     }
 }

 #instruction set architectures (ISA)
 {
-    list of operations the processor can do
+    list of operations the processor can do. obvioustly, ultra processor dependant.

     <http://en.wikipedia.org/wiki/Comparison_of_CPU_architectures>

     #intel x86
     {
-        major on pcs today
+        majority of pcs today

         AMD also has compatible cpus